 Rule Out Motion Sickness

 One reason that your cat might be so miserable in the car could be due to motion sickness.
 Animals suffer from it, too, and it’s about as unpleasant for them as it is for us.
 You may notice your cat drooling, crying or vomiting.
-If you suspect that your cat is suffering, then you can get motion sickness medication from your vet.
+If you suspect your cat is suffering, you can get motion sickness medication from your vet.

 Do a Short Practice Run

 Introducing your cat to the car ahead of your trip should make a big difference too.